laverya/kots/hack/airgap_bundle/usage.md

 weave-net-7nf4z                        2/2     Running   0          15m
 ```

-should also make sure we can `docker image ls` or `sudo docker image ls` from the controlling workstation, in this case our jump box
+should also make sure we can `docker image ls` or `sudo docker image ls` from the controlling workstation, in this case our Airgapped Workstation

 ```
 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE